 Buckwheat is a great gluten-free option, but do feel free to mix it up with other flours that work for you.
 Ground flaxseeds replace the eggs and the apple sauce gives it a little sweetness.

 Enjoy these super healthy waffles.
 And, I’d love to hear what you like for breakfast.
-Or, if you make these, any feedback in the comment area would be appreciated here on the website.

 I’d love to hear your feedback in the comments below for this Vegan Cornmeal Waffles recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking